Ghost Towns In Idaho

 As the population grew, the town was renamed Idaho City to avoid confusion between Bannock in Boise County and the eastern Idaho town of Bannack in Beaverhead County.

 By 1864, Idaho City had 7,000 residents, over 200 businesses, three dozen saloons, two dozen law offices, a Catholic church, and the first territorial jail in Idaho.
-Situated in the Idaho mountains, wood was the primary source of housing materials and heat sources.
+In the Idaho mountains, wood was the primary source of housing materials and heat sources.

-Unfortunately, wood as the building and heating source led to the city being destroyed by fire in 1865, 1867, 1868, and 1871.
+Unfortunately, wood as a building and heating source led to the city’s destruction by fire in 1865, 1867, 1868, and 1871.
 Buildings were still constructed and rebuilt from wood, but after each fire, more and more buildings began to use bricks in their design to withstand the risks of potential fires.

 As mining production started to decline and operations began to slow down, residents would naturally move on to the next profitable mining town to find work.
 The large population of 1864 dropped to 900 by 1870 and further dropped to 104 by 1920.
 The 2010 census showed the population at 485.

 Present-day Idaho City offers an accessible getaway to a quaint mining town.
 The Springs, a hot springs resort on the city’s outskirts, provides a beautiful location to soak in naturally warm water.
 Overnight accommodations can be made through the hot springs resort or the Idaho City Hotel.
-There is a post office, gas station, multiple eateries, a church, campgrounds nearby, and other facilities and businesses ready to help explore the area.
+A post office, gas station, multiple eateries, a church, campgrounds nearby, and other facilities and businesses are ready to help explore the area.

 Leesburg, Idaho

 On July 16, 1866, gold was discovered south of the North Fork of the Salmon River.
 The Leesburg Mine had struck gold, literally and metaphorically.
-The town was primarily composed of soldiers from the Civil War, where the town’s name originated.
-Wanting to honor General Lee, the name Leesburg was voted in.
+The town was primarily composed of soldiers from the Civil War, which is where its name originated.
+Wanting to honor General Lee, Leesburg was voted in.

 In its heyday, the mining community had a population of around 7,000.
 Main Street was a mile long and was the site of many businesses.
 Over 400 miles of ditches were dug to carry water for sluicing gold.
 By 1930, hydraulic methods replaced most of the manual processes that were in place.
 Up to 1938, the mine produced around $16,000,000 in gold.
 By the time the mine ceased all operations, it is estimated the town made roughly $40,000,000.

 The town was abandoned by the end of World War II.
 The residents left chose to leave to find more accessible communities to start a new life.
-In 1975, the National Register of Historic Places added Leesburg to its registry.
+1975 the National Register of Historic Places added Leesburg to its registry.
 Not much is left of the once-thriving town.
-A few decaying structures and piles of boulders is all that remains as a reminder of the former mining town.
+A few decaying structures and piles of boulders are all that remain as a reminder of the former mining town.

 Placerville, Idaho